beyondmetis/multi-term-tmux/README.md

 - Configure tmux to look more seemless with emacs
 - Implement ssh tmux connections
 - Disconnection options for using external terminals and detection of output spamming

+## License

+This package is under the GNU General Public License.

+Copyright (C) 2015 Todd Goodall.